9 Easy Steps To Adding Quality Muscle Mass

 This supplement's main active ingredient is Leucine and at 7.2 grams per serving, it's at about the right proportion for optimal growth.
 However, for anyone over 200 pounds, this is simply not enough.
 Personally, I'd like to see at least 15 grams + of leucine per serving.

 You can usually get bulk leucine or branched chain amino acids for pretty cheap.
-Try going to www.bulknutrition.com for more selection.
+Try going to www.bulknutrition.com or www.purebulk.com for more selection.
+At last check you can get a 500 gram bag of leucine for 20 bucks.

 8) Take Antioxidants